briancaffey/RedLM/ARTICLE.md

     return chinese_count > english_count
 ```

-Then I would select the version of the prompt to use in the QueryEngine, either Chinese or English.
+This boolean value would then be used in the `CustomQueryEngine` to use either the Chinese or English `PromptTemplate`.
 This allowed the Q&A bot to answer questions in either Chinese or English, and it does not require translating back and forth between Chinese and English.
 However, this method relies on high-quality translations, so I don't expect English language questions to be answered as accurately as Chinese language questions.
 Here are the Chinese and English prompts that I used for the text-based Q&A bot, as well as some examples of the Q&A bot answering questions in English.
 The referenced materials include paragraphs from the English translation.

 ```python
 # Chinese prompt for text-based Q&A bot